brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-Note: In this test script, we are setting 3 variables that would be unique to your particular setup.
-You need to adjust/tailor the below lines to suit, correctly setting the HOST, PORT & TOKEN variables.
+**Note:** In the above test script, we are setting 3 variables that would be unique to your particular setup.
+You need to adjust/tailor the below lines to suit, **correctly setting the HOST, PORT & TOKEN** variables.
 ```
 HOST  = os.getenv("C64KBD_PI_HOST", "192.168.1.36")
 PORT  = int(os.getenv("C64KBD_PI_PORT", "9999"))